 A backload is a shipment picked up on a vehicle’s return trip, so it doesn’t go back empty.
 In practice, it means using leftover space and time on a route to move goods more efficiently and lower transport spending.

-When a Backload Is Used
+When is a Backload Used?

-How Transportify Supports Backloads
+How Transportify Helps

 Related Terms